There is vandalism and 'growing local concern that the site/building will become an area for anti-social behaviour'

 Plans have been submitted to Causeway Coast and Glens Borough Council for the refurbishment of the former Glens Hotel in Cushendall.

-Developed by Z Property Development and GMR Architects, the proposals include an extension to provide additional bedrooms, a restaurant, function room, bar and gym.
+Developed by Northern Ireland construction firm, Z Property Development and Belfast’s GMR Architects, the plans aim to redevelop, revive and run the hotel, which has lain dormant since 2016.

+Plans propose an extension to the hotel’s existing footprint to boast 39 bedrooms, 200-person function room, spa facilities, bar and standalone brasserie restaurant.
+The hotel’s rich history and surrounding culture will form a focal point for the hotel.

+The redevelopment process alone reflects a multi-million-pound investment into the Co.
+Antrim village from Z Property, while the finished hotel is expected to bring 40-50 new jobs to the area.

 According to the design and access statement, the existing structure is “rapidly falling into disrepair and is in need of early redevelopment before parts of the building become non-retainable”.